 Held on December 1, the fall 2015 Symposium involved some 380 First-Year Writing students and 20 instructors.
 This academic year’s Spring Conference will take place on Friday, April 22, 2016.

 Interested instructors can get involved by integrating these events into their teaching— for example, nominating and preparing their students for the symposium or conference, then supplementing with pre- and post- reflective writings and discussion in class.

 Instructors can also serve on the faculty-led First-Year Writing Event Planning Committee, which takes major responsibility for conceiving, organizing, and facilitating both events.

 High school students and their instructors are most welcome at the upcoming spring conference; for more information, please contact Dr. Joyce Meier, Assistant Director, FYW Program.

-The Anderson Award
+The Anderson Awards